RomanLut/Multiwii-ESP32-port/README.md

 # EZ_GUI connection

-Drone settings can be edited be edited with EZ-GUI application: https://play.google.com/store/apps/details?id=com.ezio.multiwii
+EZ-GUI application can be used to see telemetry and edit drone settings: https://play.google.com/store/apps/details?id=com.ezio.multiwii

 This is optional.
 When you flash ESP32 first time, PIDs and AUX settings described below are applied.